dataArtisans/cascading-flink/README.md

 }
 ```

 That's really all the code you need to run a WordCount.

+## Local execution

-Now let's see how it performs.
+Now let's see how our WordCount performs.

 To execute the example, let's first get some sample data: